-I’m currently a junior at Northwestern University’s Medill School of Journalism.
-This past summer, I worked in Pittsburgh as a Newsroom Intern at 90.5 WESA – the city’s NPR news station.
+In summer 2018, I worked in Pittsburgh as a Newsroom Intern at 90.5 WESA – the city’s NPR news station.
 As a general assignment reporter, I covered a little bit of everything from perceived yet untrue grocery store monopolies and self-healing electrical circuits to a look at Pittsburgh’s air quality and anthrocon – the world’s largest “furry” convention.
-On campus, I create podcasts and report and publish stories as the Executive Editor of North by Northwestern, where I was also formerly Audio Section Editor and a Managing Editor.

 In winter 2018, I covered national politics while based in Washington, D.C. as a reporter at Medill News Service – my work there was also published in USA TODAY, The Bend Bulletin, The Frederick News-Post, and three times with UPI.
 During summer 2017, I wrote about arts and culture as an Editorial Intern at the Charleston City Paper.

-Audio journalism is my passion, but I also love reporting on arts and culture, transportation and infrastructure, politics and urban life.
+Audio journalism is my passion, but I also love reporting on transportation, infrastructure, politics, arts, culture and urban life.
 Outside of journalism, I’m a fan of travelling, food, aviation, music and cats.
 Cats are just the best.